History of the Hindu–Arabic numeral system: Adoption in Europe

-In the last few centuries, the European variety of Arabic numbers was spread around the world and gradually became the most commonly used numeral system in the world.
+In the last few centuries, the European variety of Arabic numbers spread around the world and became the most commonly used numeral system.

-Even in many countries in languages which have their own numeral systems, the European Arabic numerals are widely used in commerce and mathematics.
+Even in many countries which have their own numeral systems, the European Arabic numerals are widely used in commerce and mathematics.

 Impact on arithmetic

 The significance of the development of the positional number system is described by the French mathematician Pierre-Simon Laplace (1749–1827) who wrote: